 - Learn to read the 8 seasons of the flora and fauna through the lens of those who live off the land

-- Get up close and personal with crocodiles and birds in the Yellow Waters wetlands in Kakadu
+- Get up close and personal with fish, crocs and birds in the Yellow Waters wetlands in Kakadu

-- Fish for your lunch with the local Indigenous kids
+- Fish for your lunch with the local kids

-Arnhem Land really is Australia's last wild frontier, an opportunity to step back in time and experience authentic Indigenous culture and natural beauty at it richest.
+Arnhem Land really is Australia's last wild frontier, an opportunity to step back in time and experience authentic Indigenous culture and natural beauty at its richest.